top of page

 November 2025

-• Potentially speak at Rural Municipalities of Alberta convention regarding tourism and cooperative benefits.
+• Potentially speak at Rural Municipalities of Alberta, and / or Alberta Municipalities convention regarding tourism and cooperative benefits.

 December2025